The sudden, violent loss of a close relative can be hard to cope with, and it often brings practical problems too.

 If they were a victim of murder or manslaughter

-The police will appoint a Family Liaison Officer (FLO) to support you and your family.
+The police will appoint a Family Liaison Officer (FLO) to investigate the crime and support you and your family.
 With your permission, they’ll also refer you to the National Homicide Service which can arrange:

 - immediate help, such as arranging the funeral